 Making History: The Great War is the first game in the acclaimed Making History franchise to move away from World War II and instead go further back in time to explore the challenges of World War I. Offering the same impressive depth of other Making History games players will unlock a wealth of decision points that lead to equally diverse strategies and challenges.

-While set within the World War I era this title does let you shape some of the game story and potentially changing the course of history if you choose to do so (and can pull it off).
+While set within the World War I era this title does let you shape some of the game story and potentially change the course of history if you choose to do so (and can pull off the strategy required).
 Making History: The Great War achieves this by starting the game within historical starting points but then letting you drive the direction it takes within the games various mechanics.
-This journey is one of constantly improving technology and alliances that shift quickly which will ensure those that aren’t proactive in their approach are left behind.
+This journey is one of constantly improving technology and alliances that shift quickly which will ensure those that aren’t proactive in their approach are rapidly left behind by other nations.

-As a ware focused strategy title a significant amount of the content and strategy in Making History: The Great War is centred around warfare with an array of strategies compared to other games.
-Players can for example undermine their enemies to weaken them through civil wars and coups.
-Alternatively you can rely on distant bombardments to whittle down entrenched positions before advancing forward, there are also a considerable number of naval options such as blockades and submarine warfare alongside air units that can bomb cities or serve as an anti-air force.
+As a ware focused strategy title a significant amount of the content and tactics in Making History: The Great War is centred around waging war with an array of strategies you can employ compared to other games.
+Players can for example undermine their enemies to weaken them through civil wars and coups or rely on distant bombardments to whittle down entrenched positions before advancing forward with their own infantry.
+There are also a considerable number of naval options such as blockades and submarine warfare alongside air units that can bomb cities or serve as an anti-air force.

-Overall Making History: The Great War is a game of patience and planning with events happening on a regular basis that need to be considered due to their potential ripple effect throughout your nation and the broader world map.
+Overall Making History: The Great War is a game of patience and strategy planning with events happening on a regular basis that need to be considered due to their potential ripple effect throughout your nation and the broader world map.
 A close ally for example might be assassinated and replaced with a less friendly successor which may destroy your current plan in the works to attack a shared enemy from gaining strength.
 All of these updates are provided at the start of each turn to ensure all current affairs information is provided to players before they go ahead with their own decisions.

-- Consider all the current affairs of the world before making your next move with potential ripple effects to your plans.
+- Consider all the current affairs and latest randomised events of the world before making your next move with potential ripple effects to your plans.

 Review Platform: PC